cshen-dev/cshen-dev.github.io/_tabs/about.md

 order: 4
 ---

-Welcome to my blog! 👋

-Hello and thanks for visiting. 🙂
+Hello and thanks for visiting my personal blog. 🙂

-I’m exploring different paths on my journey to becoming a fully independent full-stack developer.
+I’m exploring different paths on my journey to becoming a fully independent developer.

 Right now, I’m focused on sharpening my operational skills and spending a lot of time on programming, cloud computing, and AI.